 Poolside First Aid and Safety Supplies

-● Topical pain reliever.
-Scrapes and minor cuts can be treated with a topical pain reliever to reduce
+Topical pain reliever.
+Scrapes and minor cuts can be treated with a topical pain reliever to reduce the discomfort.

 Like all products, first aid supplies have an inherent “shelf life” which can also be affected by how often they are moved or handled.
 Be sure to inspect your first aid supplies periodically to see if they need to be replaced.